What is Indigenous culture?

 Providing spaces for rituals and practices

 Some Indigenous employees may perform cultural or spiritual practices during the day.
-Providing a safe and quiet area can help promote inclusion and cultural understanding.
+Employers may choose to provide a safe and quiet area so everyone has an opportunity to practise their traditions.

 Supporting Indigenous businesses

-Supporting Indigenous-owned businesses through partnerships or procurement policies can positively impact Indigenous communities while highlighting a genuine commitment to Indigenous economic development.
-Your company may consider creating employment opportunities and driving entrepreneurship within Indigenous communities to strengthen the local economy and social wellbeing while reducing poverty.
-Supporting these businesses can promote cultural preservation and self-determination since Indigenous entrepreneurs often incorporate traditional knowledge, craftsmanship, and values into their products and services.
+Supporting Indigenous-owned businesses through partnerships or procurement policies is one way in which organizations may positively impact Indigenous communities while highlighting a genuine commitment to Indigenous economic development.
+Companies may consider creating employment opportunities and driving entrepreneurship within Indigenous communities to strengthen the local economy and social wellbeing.
+Supporting these businesses would be one way of promoting cultural preservation and self-determination since Indigenous entrepreneurs often incorporate traditional knowledge, craftsmanship, and values into their products and services.

 Celebrating Indigenous culture typically involves an ongoing commitment to understanding, respecting, and inspiring Indigenous voices and experiences.
-From observing National Indigenous Peoples Day to incorporating Indigenous perspectives into workplace policies and practices, there are several ways to promote cultural awareness, reconciliation, and inclusivity in the workplace.
+From observing National Indigenous Peoples Day to incorporating Indigenous perspectives into workplace policies and practices, there are many ways in which cultural awareness, reconciliation, and belonging may be fostered in the workplace.